Luchini1987/data_analysis_walmart_sales/README.md

 3. Looking for null values
 4. Standardizing values

 Also, i utilized an exploratory data analysis in order to study and summarize the characteristics of data.
-Using the EDA approach, i seeks to answer the following questions:
+Using the EDA approach, i seeks to answer the following questions using queries developed in POSTGRESQL.
+Inside the

+1. How many invoices did Walmart issue by month and by year?
+2. Walmart is open almost all day, we want to know, at what time did Walmart issue the most of invoices?
+3. Which was the product line that generated the most of sales?
+4. What is the mean, median, minimum value, maximun value and standard deviation of total sales by product line?
+5. What is the total sale by week considering each month?
+6. What are the different types of payment?
+7. What are the most popular type of payment classified by number of invoices?